 Faster launch The ESB service bus has ready-made scenarios and tools that help deploy the system quickly on a project.

-The right way to build an SOA architecture When integrations between systems are implemented point to point, your service-oriented architecture effectively turns into a monolith.
-This reduces the speed of future integration changes and makes both maintenance and the support of all related services more difficult.
-Need help with implementation?
+The right way to build an SOA architecture.
+When integrations between systems are implemented point to point, your service-oriented architecture effectively becomes monolithic.
+This slows future integration changes and makes maintenance, as well as support for all related services, more difficult.
+Need an implementation?
+Contact us, and we will calculate the timeline and cost of implementing an ESB system.
+Fill out the form

 How the implementation of the SberCity property management system enabled